Manchester and Milford Railway: Lease to the GWR

 It had long been obvious that there was no self-created escape from the M&MR's financial difficulty.
-In 1896 negotiations with the Great Western Railway took place, but the M&MR's anticipated price was way too high.
+In 1896 negotiations with the Great Western Railway (GWR) took place, but the M&MR's anticipated price was way too high.
 The discussions were resumed in 1903 with a similar outcome.
 Much of the problem was the prior debt owed to the Cambrian Railways, which any purchaser would have to factor into their calculations.
 Conversely it was obvious that the rolled up debt was never going to be paid by the M&MR, so that the Cambrian as creditor was also in a weak position.
 In October 1903 the Great Western Railway and the Cambrian Railways discussed what progress might be made in one of them taking over the M&MR. At first the discussions were cordial, but the M&MR played them off.
 In the 1904 session of Parliament a bill was passed which had the effect of eliminating the M&MR debt to the Cambrian, as a first step towards an agreed transfer, but the M&MR then finalised a deal with the Great Western, to start on 1 July 1905.
 As well as resolving the historic debt issues, the GWR would pay 19% of gross receipts.
 The M&MR had to get the sanction of the Court of Chancery, and this was withheld until the Cambrian had had a chance to comment; they were offering 25% of receipts.

 The matter was not quickly resolved, but the Cambrian was regarded locally as an inefficient monopoly, and it had not paid a dividend for some time.
 Its 25% was thought to be shaky compared with the solid 19% of the GWR.
 With the Cambrian accepting £11,000 in settlement of past and future liabilities on the Llanidloes line, progress was at last possible and in May 1906 an amended bill sanctioning the transfer (actually a 999-year lease) to the GWR, the Manchester and Milford Railway (Leasing) Act 1906 (6 Edw.
 7. c. x), was passed, to be effective from 1 July 1906.

 At this time the company's fleet consisted of eight engines, fourteen carriages and 117 goods vehicles.